Karaka-Management/oms-AssetManagement/Docs/Help/en/introduction.md

 # Introduction

-The **Tasks** module allows users to create to do's for themselves and for other users.
-Tasks  can be shared and worked on with multiple users.
-It is also possible to attach files and tags for easier categorization and better search.
-Tasks can also be forwarded from one user to another.
+The **Asset Management** module allows users to create and manage assets for accounting purposes.
+Assets can have general information stored in the asset master file as well as different depreciation types.

-##  Garget Group
+## Target Group

-The target group for this module is everyone who wants to manage their to do in an application either for themselves or in an organization structure.
+The target group for this module is the accounting department.

 # Setup

-This module doesn't have any additional setup requirements since it is installed during the application install process.
+This module doesn't have any additional setup requirements.

 # Features